-Chainsaw Vs Ax: Which Is Best And When Should You Use Them?
+Chainsaw Vs Axe: Which Is Best And When Should You Use Them?

 | | ,

-An ax and chainsaw can be used in tandem – there doesn’t need to be a competition over which is best!
+An ax and chainsaw can be used in tandem – there isn’t a competition over which is best!

-A chainsaw is mostly used for felling trees and sectioning them up into rounds.
-The chainsaw is always used for cutting across the grain of the wood, except for when milling lumber.
+A chainsaw is mostly used for felling trees and then sectioning them up into rounds.
+The chainsaw is always used for cutting across the grain of the wood (except when milling lumber).

-There are good felling axes that can be used to drop trees, but it takes A LOT of work.
-Ultimately, the two tools serve different purposes.
-It’s always good to have both on hand when working with wood.
+There are, of course, felling axes that are used to drop trees, but it takes A LOT of work.
+Ultimately, the two tools serve different purposes and it’s always good to have both on hand when processing firewood.

 Chainsaw Or Ax

-• to knock a round off that is still hanging on after using the saw – you don’t always want to use your chainsaw right down to the ground as it blunts your chain
+• Knocking a round off that is still hanging on after using the saw – you don’t want to use a chainsaw right down to the ground as it blunts the chain

-• to use as a wedge in a bind – though this isn’t recommended because of the chance your chainsaw will hit metal
+• Use as a wedge in a bind – not ordinarily recommended because of the chance your chainsaw will hit metal

-I also have a splitting axe that I keep down in the forest so that I don’t have to lug the maul down there.
+I always have an axe or maul on hand when working with my chainsaw.
+It always comes in handy, one way or another.
+I have a splitting axe that I keep down in the forest so that I don’t have to lug the maul down there.

-They are both hugely useful tools that can be used regularly or in the case of an emergency.
+Everyone should have an ax and a chainsaw, not one or the other.
+They are both hugely useful tools that can be used for firewood or in the case of an emergency.

 Ax Vs Chainsaw FAQs